Sewing 101 with Richard Killeaney

 Whether you are traveling from afar or from just down the road, we've put together some information [pdf] to make getting here easier, and to help you plan an entire weekend in the area.

 Richard Killeaney was raised in San Diego, California.
 He received his BA in Studio Art and French from Hobart College and an MFA in Textiles from the Rhode Island School of Design.
 He has sold paper airplanes professionally, taught art at the San Diego Children’s Museum, worked for a winery, and taught English to French high school students.
-He was the studio manager and an Assistant Designer for Denyse Schmidt Quilts.
-Recently, he taught textile design to fashion students at Pratt Institute in Brooklyn and other colleges.
-He currently lives in up-and-coming Bridgeport, CT and is working on his own line of quilts and pillows.
+He was the Studio Manager and Assistant Designer for Denyse Schmidt Quilts.
+He currently teaches full-time in the Fashion Department at the Art Institute of New York City, and teaches textiles at Fairfield University and Rhode Island School of Design.
+He lives in up-and-coming Bridgeport, CT and crafts his own line of quilts and pillows.